rosalieb/rosalieb/README.md

 ### Hi there 👋

-My name is Rosalie and I started in July 2021 a postdoc at the iEES-Paris (FR).
-I am working on understanding the impact of heatwaves on experimental ponds, located south of Paris (France).

 - 😄 Pronouns: she/her

 - 👯 I’m looking to collaborate on projects looking at the impact of synchronous ans asynchronous stressors on communities or ecosystems.